DoD-Platform-One/Sonarqube/docs/DEVELOPMENT_MAINTENANCE.md

 The below details the steps required to update to a new version of the Sonarqube package.

+1. Renovate may have already made changes in the development branch.
+If that is the case then just verify that the changes are correct as you go through these steps.
-1. Do diff of [upstream chart](https://github.com/SonarSource/helm-chart-sonarqube/tree/master/charts/sonarqube-lts) between old and new release tags to become aware of any significant chart changes.
+1. Discover the chart version tag that matches with the application version from the [upstream chart](https://github.com/SonarSource/helm-chart-sonarqube/tree/master/charts/sonarqube) by looking at the Chart.yaml.
+Do diff between old and new release tags to become aware of any significant chart changes.
 A graphical diff tool such as [Meld](https://meldmerge.org/) is useful.
-You can see where the current helm chart came from by inspecting ```/chart/kptfile```
+You can see where the current chart version and available versions are at under the `sources` section in Chart.yaml.`
-1. Create a development branch and merge request tied to the Repo1 issue created for the Sonarqube package upgrade.
-The association between the branch and the issue can be made by prefixing the branch name with the issue number, e.g. 56-update-sonarqube-package.
-DO NOT create a branch if working renovate/ironbank.
-Continue edits on renovate/ironbank.
-1. From the root of this repository, sync the BigBang Sonarqube package chart with the upstream Sonarqube chart using `kpt pkg update chart@sonarqube-<target version> --strategy alpha-git-patch`.
-Please note that kpt > v1.0.0 does NOT support this update strategy, and the latest kpt version that does is 0.39.2Merge/Sync the new helm chart with the existing package code.
+1. Read the /CHANGELOG.md from the release tag from upstream [upstream chart](https://github.com/SonarSource/helm-chart-sonarqube/tree/master/charts/sonarqube).
+Also, be aware of changes in the Gitlab chart that could affect the Sonarqube chart.
+Take note of any special upgrade instructions, if any.
+1. If Renovate has not created a development branch and merge request then manually create them.
+1. Merge/Sync the new helm chart with the existing Sonarqube package code.
 A graphical diff tool like [Meld](https://meldmerge.org/) is useful.
 Reference the "Modifications made to upstream chart" section below.
 Be careful not to overwrite Big Bang Package changes that need to be kept.
 Note that some files will have combinations of changes that you will overwrite and changes that you keep.
 Stay alert.
-The hardest file to update is the ```/chart/values.yaml```.
+The hardest file to update is the ```/chart/values.yaml``` because many defaults are changed.
-1. In `chart/Chart.yaml` update gluon to the latest version and run `helm dependency update chart` from the top level of the repo to package it up.
+1. In `chart/Chart.yaml` update sonarqube and gluon to the latest version and run `helm dependency update chart` from the top level of the repo to package it up.
-1. Modify the `image.tag` value in `chart/values.yaml` to point to the newest version.
+1. In ```/chart/values.yaml``` update all the sonarqube image tags to the new version.
+There are 3 images: sonarqube, postgresql, and the ubi.
 1. Update `chart/Chart.yaml` to the appropriate versions.
 The annotation version should match the ```appVersion```.

     ```yaml